Guardianship Compliance Program

 - The goal will be to work with the courts to safeguard the assets of protected persons through the oversight of guardians by conducting professional compliance audits.

 - OCA expects that this online tool will be piloted in several counties prior to the end of the year.

 Guardianship Compliance Participating Counties

-Hays, Guadalupe, Webb, Comal, Anderson, Montgomery, Orange, Tom Green, Kaufman, Lubbock, Bexar, Washington, Jefferson, Hill, Grimes, Hale, and Potter.
-Soon to implement Titus, and Cameron.
+Hays, Guadalupe, Webb, Comal, Anderson, Montgomery, Orange, Tom Green, Kaufman, Lubbock, Bexar, Washington, Jefferson, Hill, Grimes, Hale, Potter, Cameron, Titus, Waller, and Williamson.

 - Met with Judges, court staff, and county clerks on details of project.